Full question:

 Answer:

-Social Security prefers to sent checks directly to the beneficiary.
-SSA doesn't allow a power of attorney to be used to sign another's check, but instead a representative payee may be named.
-However, a representative payee is only named when the beneficiary is physically or mentally unable to manage their own financial affairs.
+Social Security prefers to send checks directly to the beneficiary.
+They do not allow a power of attorney to sign another person's checks.
+Instead, a representative payee can be appointed, but this is only done if the beneficiary is physically or mentally unable to manage their own financial affairs.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.